Inheritance Tax and ISAs: A Guide for UK Homeowners

 There are several types of ISAs available to UK savers, each designed to cater to different financial goals and risk tolerances.
 The main types include:

-• Cash ISA: Works like a regular savings account but with tax-free interest.
+• Cash ISA: Works like a regular savings account but with outside the scope of IHT interest.

-• Stocks and Shares ISA: Allows you to invest in stocks, bonds, and other investments with tax-free returns.
+• Stocks and Shares ISA: Allows you to invest in stocks, bonds, and other investments with outside the scope of IHT returns.

-• Innovative Finance ISA: For investing in peer-to-peer lending with tax-free returns.
+• Innovative Finance ISA: For investing in peer-to-peer lending with outside the scope of IHT returns.

 • Lifetime ISA: Designed for first-time homebuyers or retirement savings, offering a government bonus.